Skip to Main Content

 Acute Myeloid Leukemia (AML)

-What is acute myeloid leukemia in children and teens?
+What is acute myeloid leukemia (AML) in children?

 AML affects blood cells called myeloid stem cells.
-Normally, the bone marrow makes blood-producing stem cells that either become myeloid stem cells or lymphoid stem cells.
-A myeloid stem cell becomes one of three types of mature blood cells:
+A myeloid stem cell becomes one of 3 types of mature blood cells:

 • Red blood cells